TexasInstruments/edgeai-tensorlab/torchmodelopt/README.md

 ## Model Surgery

 We use the default dictionary for model surgery.
 Here are the classification model results.
+The models that we obtain after the model surgery are called as lite models.

 | Models        | Torchvision Accuracy          | Lite Model Accuracy   |
 | ------------- |:-------------:    | :-----:                |